testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 Here we have defined a `PostgreSQLContainer` instance, started container before executing tests and stopped after executing all the tests using JUnit 5 test lifecycle hook methods.

+> **Note**
-> **Note:** If you are using any different Testing library like TestNG or Spock, they also provide similar lifecycle callback methods.
+> If you are using any different Testing library like TestNG or Spock then you can use similar lifecycle callback methods provided by that testing library.

 The Postgresql container port (5432) will be mapped to a random available port on host.
 Then we are using SpringBoot's dynamic property registration support to add/override the datasource properties obtained from Postgres container .